We wonder how many of you have clicked into this project to find an easy way of how to clean mortar from bricks and avoid having to do this awful job?

 Using a Hammer, Bolster and Wire Brush for Cleaning Mortar From Bricks

 Firstly find yourself a nice stable place to work on.
-An ideal base is a Workmate os something similar as you can make use of the vice section to clamp your brick solid and you won’t have to stoop over as much.
+An ideal base is a Workmate or something similar as you can make use of the vice section to clamp your brick solid and you won’t have to stoop over as much.

-Failing the availability of a Workmate or bench then you will have to locate a fixed or solid item to steady your brick against, as in the image above, a concrete step is ideal but it’s a good idea to put a solid piece of timber inbetween the brick and the step as you don’t want to damage the step.
+Failing the availability of a Workmate or bench then you will have to locate a fixed or solid item to steady your brick against, as in the image above, a concrete step is ideal but it’s a good idea to put a solid piece of timber in between the brick and the step as you don’t want to damage the step.

-With a suitable location or bench sorted, clamp your brick or butt it up to a solid surface with the mortar to be removed facing up towards you.
+With a suitable solid location or bench sorted, clamp your brick or butt it up to a solid surface with the mortar to be removed facing up towards you.

-Using your hammer, hit the striking plate on the bolster with the hammer until the mortar starts to loosen and come off.
-Continue moving the bolster along the face of the brick, removing large chunks fo mortar.
+Using your hammer, hit the striking plate on the bolster until the mortar starts to loosen and come off.
+Continue moving the bolster along the face of the brick, removing large chunks of mortar.

 Again, be careful about how hard you strike the brick and at what angle as you don’t want to take any chunks out or split it.

-Use the bolster method to remove as much mortar as you possibly can.
+Use the bolster to remove as much mortar as you possibly can.
 Once you have removed as much as you can without damaging the brick it’s time to break out the wire brush.

 You can use this to scrub as much of the remainder of the mortar off of the brick.
 Again, be careful not to dwell too long in one place or press too hard as this can damage the brick.

-This should remove a fair amount of the remainder except a few stubborn parts and you may also be left with a white stain.
+This should remove a fair amount of the remainder except a few stubborn parts, and you may also be left with a white stain.
 The next step should help you remove these if you wish.

 As always, make sure that you wear safety goggles, thick gloves and some old clothes.
 Not only is this a pretty messy job, mortar splinters and fragments can fly off in all directions so be aware of this.